ialtoobi/BluredViewX/README.md

 # BluredViewX

-Easy tool helps iOS Developers to designs apps fast!
+an extantion helps iOS Developers to designs blurView with a nice popup CardView!

 Created By: @ialtoobi